Home » Debt » 12 Practical Tips to Pay Off Debt Faster

 Image Credit: Anna Ostanina from Getty Images.

 The debt snowball method helps you gain momentum by paying off your smallest debts first.
-This builds confidence and keeps you motivated to tackle larger debts.
+Each time you clear a balance, you gain confidence and push forward to tackle larger debts.

 To learn more: 5 Reasons NOT to Choose the Popular Debt Snowball Method